espressif/esp-idf/docs/linux-setup.rst

 Alternative Step 1: Compile the toolchain from source using crosstool-NG
 ========================================================================

 Instead of downloading binary toolchain from Espressif website (Step 1 above) you may build the toolchain yourself.

 If you can't think of a reason why you need to build it yourself, then probably it's better to stick with the binary version.
 However, here are some of the reasons why you might want to compile it from source:

 - if you want to customize toolchain build configuration

+- if you want to use a different GCC version (such as 4.8.5)

 - if you want to hack gcc or newlib or libstdc++